PanDAWMS/panda-docs/docs/source/developer/styleguide.rst

 - **Black**: Black is a Python code formatter that reformats your code to make it more readable.
 It implements a subset of PEP 8.
 It has very few configuration options, but it's very opinionated.
 - **Autopep8**: Autopep8 is a tool that automatically formats Python code to conform to the PEP 8 style guide.
 It offers more configuration options, allowing you to choose which rules to apply or ignore.
+- **Flynt**: Flynt is a tool that automatically converts old-style Python code to use f-strings.
+It is very useful for converting code that uses the old style of string formatting to f-strings.

 Help with imports: